LOCATION TILLERY NC

 Redoximorphic Features (where present)--iron masses in shades of red, yellow, or brown

-C or 2C horizon (where present):
+C or 2C horizon (if it occurs):

-Color--hue of 7.5YR through 5Y, value of 5 through 7, and chroma of 3 through 8, or it is mottled in shades of red, yellow, brown, or gray.
+Color--hue of 7.5YR through 5Y, value of 5 through 7, chroma of 3 through 8, or it is mottled in shades of red, yellow, brown, or gray.

 Texture (fine-earth fraction)--stratified sands to sandy clay loam.
 Strata of finer textures are in some pedons.